nychealth/covid-vaccine-data/README.md

 # COVID-19 Vaccination Data
 This repository contains data on COVID-19 vaccinations administered by New York City (NYC) vaccinating facilities and reported to the Citywide Immunization Registry (CIR).
-Data on the demographic characteristics of people vaccinated are restricted to adults aged 18 years and older.
-You can view a visualization of these data on the [Health Department’s COVID-19 Vaccines Data webpage](https://www1.nyc.gov/site/doh/covid/covid-19-data-vaccines.page).
+You can view a visualization of these data on the [Health Department's COVID-19 Vaccines Data webpage](https://www1.nyc.gov/site/doh/covid/covid-19-data-vaccines.page).

 The CIR keeps immunization records for all city residents throughout their lives.
 COVID-19 vaccination data are reported by vaccinating facilities to the CIR and may be delayed.
 Data are updated daily and include all vaccinations administered and reported up to the previous day.
 Data are preliminary and subject to change.
 ***